 - LOTS of “Positive Talk” Affirmations and recognition of success.
 (Marie Brilly)

 - Build safety.
+Inclusive classrooms are safe spaces.
 This may be a space, a person, an object etc. Learning, relationships, exploring the world requires a certain amount of vulnerability.
 If children don’t feel an element of safety, they stand less chance of taking the risks needed to learn and discover.
 (Mike Armiger)

 - Allow shoes off if wanted.
 (Elly Chapple)